Regular “low voltage” servos

 Disadvantages of HV servos

-The most obvious disadvantage is, that the servo can’t be plugged directly into the receiver anymore.
+The most obvious disadvantage is, that the servo usually can’t be plugged directly into the receiver anymore.
 There needs to be some kind of (simple) circuit, that connects only the ground and signal wires to the receiver and the ground and power (VCC) wire to the battery.
 There are some adapter cables already available for that — or you can just build your own.
-The picture below shows such a circuit on a perfboard.
-This circuit also includes a big capacitor, which is nice to have, but not really necessary.
+The picture below shows such a circuit using a simple perfboard.

-If the HV servo is limited to, for example, 7,4 V nominal voltage (2S LiPo battery) you can’t just plug in a 3S or even 4S battery anymore.
+If the HV servo is limited to, for example, 7.4 V nominal voltage (2S LiPo battery voltage range) you can’t just plug in a 3S or even 4S battery anymore.
 In this case the servo needs to be powered by the or a BEC, since the battery voltage is simply to high and would damage the servo.

 For the connection to the battery, I decided to use a female XT30-connector on the adapter.
-I also added male XT30-connector in parallel to the XT60 battery connector, powering the ESC.
-Of course this could also be soldered directly, without using additional plugs at all.
+I also added a male XT30-connector in parallel to the XT60 main battery connector.
+The same would work, if you plan on installing an additional (external) BEC, since this also needs to be connected to the battery.
+Of course all this could also be soldered directly, without using additional plugs.
+But I think this setup adds a lot more flexibility.